nicklalone/CIST_2500/09_Inferencing_Multi_Variances/day1-2.md

 	* s is added up just as normal (remember back to modes of central tendency).
 Take each difference, subtract it from the mean, and square it.
 Then add all of those up and divide by n.
 The formula for this is: <img src="/images/stddif.png" width="100" align=middle>

 * Write our hypotheses:

+It's important here to look at these.
+Since the question is about weight *loss* and so we are interested in the idea that a change occurred and that that change was negative.
+The result here is a 1-sided test and so we'll be primarily working on negative numbers.

 	* H<sub>o</sub>: µ<sub>d</sub> ≥ µ<sub>d</sub>
 	* H<sub>a</sub>: µ<sub>d</sub> < µ<sub>d</sub>